DarpaSehgal/trivia-challenge/README.md

 A serverless trivia application built with AWS Lambda and ElastiCache Serverless for Valkey, demonstrating real-world integration patterns and Valkey's key features.

+Users can sign up, play 5-question trivia sessions, and compete on a weekly leaderboard.
+Questions are sourced from the Open Trivia Database, cached for performance, and scoring rewards both accuracy and speed.
+The app showcases modern serverless architecture with proper caching, authentication, and real-time data management.

 ## 🏗️ Architecture

 ![AWS Trivia Challenge Architecture](architecture/aws_trivia_challenge_architecture.png)